jpsdr/MKVToolnix-Windows-7/README.Windows.md

     ./tools/windows/setup_cross_compilation_env.sh

-If everything works fine you'll end up with a configured MKVToolNix source tree.
+If everything works fine, you'll end up with a configured MKVToolNix source tree.
 You just have to run `drake` afterwards.

 ## 1.3.
 Manual installation